-You may hear professionals talk about positive or negative symptoms.
-This is just a way that people group the symptoms of schizophrenia.
+You may hear professionals talk about ‘positive’ or ‘negative’ symptoms.
+This is just a way that professionals group the symptoms of schizophrenia.

 Schizophrenia and stigma

 There is more media misinformation about schizophrenia than about any other type of mental health problem.
-A diagnosis of schizophrenia does not mean ‘split personality’, or indicate that someone will swing wildly from being calm to being out of control.
+A diagnosis of schizophrenia does not mean ‘split personality’, nor does it indicate that someone will swing wildly from being calm to being out of control.

-Sensational stories in the press tend to present people with schizophrenia as dangerous, even though most people diagnosed with schizophrenia don’t commit violent crimes.
-We often think that people who hear voices are dangerous, but actually voices are more likely to suggest that you harm yourself than someone else.
-It’s important to remember that people also have a choice in whether they do what the voices say.
+Sensational stories in the press tend to wrongly present people with schizophrenia as being dangerous, even though most people diagnosed with schizophrenia don’t commit violent crimes.
+Some people think that a person who hears voices is dangerous, but voices are actually more likely to suggest that the person harms themselves than others.
+It is important to remember that people have a choice in whether they do what the voices say.

 Diagnoses related to schizophrenia

-There are several diagnoses that share many of the same symptoms.
+There are several diagnoses that share many of the same symptoms as schizophrenia, such as:.

 Different views about diagnosis

 The reality is that many people are still diagnosed with schizophrenia.
-If you are one of them, it might be helpful to think of a diagnosis more as a tool for treating what you’re currently experiencing, rather than a definite condition or label that you will have to live with forever.
+If you are one of them, it might be helpful to think of the diagnosis more as a tool for treating what you are currently experiencing than a definite condition or label that you will have to live with forever.